• Skip to primary navigation

 12×24 Tile Patterns

-All large format tiles can be installed in a straight-lay pattern where the edges all match up.
+All large format tiles (large hexagon tiles are one exception) can be installed in a straight-lay pattern where the edges all match up.

 However, with rectangular tiles, such as 12×24’s, it’s quite common to install them in an offset pattern.